vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Cross-Scene References.md

 ## Cross-scene references

 :::warning
-Serialized references between objects cannot occur across scenes
+Serialized references between objects cannot occur across scenes.
 :::

 Cross-scene references are disallowed as they cannot be saved in Scene files and will also cause [NullReferenceExceptions](../Common%20Errors/Runtime%20Exceptions/NullReferenceException.md) when both scenes are not loaded in the editor.